spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 ## Some configuration values to start with

-Although these values are not necessarily "best practices," the are reasonable starting points for your canary configs:
+Although these values are not necessarily "best practices," they are reasonable starting points for your canary configs:

 | Setting | Value |